 9. Use More Photos and Videos

 So engaging visuals and video content are no longer optional for any new online business.
-It’s how people experience and engage with the internet today, and if you don’t follow suit you’ll quickly be left behind.
+It’s how people experience and engage with the internet today, and if you don’t follow suit, you’ll quickly be left behind.

 Luckily, it’s no longer all about slick production and perfectly finished video – candid and in-the-moment footage a la TikTok and Instagram stories are what it’s all about.
-So don’t overthink it, but start creating moving images, and increasing the percentage of visuals on your site.
+So don’t overthink it, but start creating moving images and increasing the percentage of visuals on your site.
 You’ll be sure to see a return of your efforts soon!

 10. Cater for Mobile

 More and more users are shopping online while on the go or scrolling on the couch.
-This is an increasing trend amongst the younger generations (think Gen Z and younger), some of which don’t even own desktop computers anymore.
+This is an increasing trend amongst the younger generations (think Gen Z and younger), some of whom don’t even own desktop computers anymore.

 At present, about 40% of all online sales are made from mobile, but as the younger generations start coming of age and into the possession of credit cards, this is only set to grow.